Frijol/climate-change/GLOSSARY.md

 ## retorting
 a method of shale oil extraction.
 In this method, you mine shale, heat it aboveground to let kerogen leak out, and then refine the kerogen into oil.
 The process leaves a lot of leftover shale rock [Muller, 109][Muller]

+## Reynolds number
+a dimensionless quantity in fluid mechanics used to predict flow patterns.
+It is used to predict the transition from laminar/smooth flow (low Reynolds number– viscous forces are dominant) to turbulent flow (high Reynolds numbers– inertial forces are dominant). [wiki](https://en.wikipedia.org/wiki/Reynolds_number)

 ## RGGI
 Regional Greenhouse Gas Initiative (New England), the first mandatory, regulated carbon market in the United States [Wiki](https://en.wikipedia.org/wiki/Regional_Greenhouse_Gas_Initiative)